Bag Film Breakup of Droplets in Uniform Airflows: Pre-breakup deformation dynamics

-We briefly examine whether the dimple is caused by RT Instability developing on the windward surface due to wind acceleration. \cite{li2019theoretical} predict a critical instantaneous Bond number $Bo_c \equiv \rho_l \alpha R_0^2/\sigma = 11.2$, beyond which the windward surface is destabilised.
+We briefly examine whether the dimple is a result of RT Instability developing on the windward surface due to wind acceleration. \cite{li2019theoretical} predicted a critical instantaneous Bond number $Bo_c \equiv \rho_l \alpha d_0^2/4\sigma = 11.2$, beyond which the windward surface is destabilised.
 Here $\alpha$ is the instantaneous acceleration of the liquid droplet.
 For a droplet with $We = 15, \, Oh = 10^{-3}$, our results show $Bo = 0.57$ at $t/\tau = 0.4$ when the dimple is first observed in fig.~\ref{fig:contour_Oh_0.001}, much smaller than the threshold value of 11.2 predicted by \cite{li2019theoretical}.
-Taking into account that the liquid is being primarily pushed from the frontal stagnation point to the upper-left tip around the time of dimple formation ($t/\tau \sim 0.4$ in fig.~\ref{fig:contour_Oh_0.001}), together with the $We$ range where it is observed in \citep{Marcotte2019}, it is likely that the dimple formation is caused by the capillary pinching effects against fluid influx, and should therefore be viewed as a precursor of later rim formation.
+Taking into account that the liquid is being primarily pushed from the frontal stagnation point to the windward side of the periphery around the time of dimple formation ($t/\tau \sim 0.4$ in fig.~\ref{fig:contour_Oh_0.001}), together with the $We$ range where it is observed in \citep{Marcotte2019}, it is more likely that the dimple formation is caused by the capillary pinching effects against fluid influx, and should therefore be viewed as a precursor of later rim formation.